Your cart is currently empty!

-Today I am going to share with you the best filing cabinet makeover idea!
+Filing cabinets can bring down the visual of your home office.
+That’s why today, at Katie T’s Home, I will share this rustic filing cabinet makeover tutorial!
 I know I’m a little biased on this one (because this is a project I did myself).
-But I have a lot of information to share that you will find helpful.
-When I took on this project, I made A LOT of mistakes.
+But I have a lot of helpful information to share.
+When I took this project on, I made A LOT of mistakes.
 Things weren’t going as planned, and the materials I used weren’t working as I wanted them to.

 Because I ran into all those issues, I switched gears to plans B, C, D, etc., to work around the problems I was facing.
 Everything worked out because I ended up with a far better metal filing cabinet makeover than what I set out to do.
 So, let me share the tips and tricks I discovered along the way!